jariz/jari-os/readme.md

 ## How
 [v86](https://github.com/copy/v86) & a modified boot image so we can get files into the emulator.

+## No, I mean, how on earth did you manage to do this?
+Like most of the earlydays browser scripting, VBScript is insanely permissive.
+You can't really imagine it nowadays, but the user is only prompted with a tiny warning that the script's that is about to run 'might be dangerous'.
+Mind you, this script can do anything a normal program can, straight from your browser.
+As so, it means we can directly write to the serial port, which gives us a way to communicate back to the hypervisor.

 ## Running
 Because of the amount of requests the emulator makes, it is fairly vital to run the site on http2.
 Upon first cloning this repo, run `npm run cert` to generate certificates.